CheetahTemplate3/cheetah3/docs/users_guide/libraries.rst

    the application might want to substitute one class for another.

--  allow sections in {.ini config files} to be extended by settings in Python src files.
+-  allow sections in {.ini config files} to be extended by settings in Python source files.
 If a section contains a setting like "{importSettings=mySettings.py}", {SettingsManager} will merge all the settings defined in "{mySettings.py}" with the settings for that section that are defined in the {.ini config file}.